wfjm/w11/doc/w11a_os_guide.md

 - RSX-11M PLUS V3.0 or prior

 on a simulator.
-It is commonly assumed that the license terms cover the usage of the PDP11 simulator from the 'simh' suite.
+It is commonly assumed that the license terms cover the usage of the PDP11 simulator from the 'SimH' suite.
 Usage of the e11 simulator is not covered according to the author of e11.

 >  **THIS LICENSE DOES NOT COVER THE USAGE OF THESE HISTORIC DEC**